uw-cryo/3D_CRS_Transformation_Resources/glossary.md

 : Local elevation measured normal to *geoid* surface (rather than ellipsoid surface)

 realization
-: a specific datum definition consiting of origin, orientation, and scale of the coordinate system, usually determined empirically at a specific point in time
+: a specific datum definition consisting of origin, orientation, and scale of the coordinate system, usually determined empirically at a specific point in time
 :::